joaomacalos/bkr_accounting_2020/figure1_bad_profits.md

     ## 7 2005  Resolução 3.108         25/6/2003       4,5    2,5   2-7           5,69
     ## 8 2006  Resolução 3.210         30/6/2004       4,5    2     2,5-6,5       3,14

 We can see that the targets for 2004 were changed.
-I used in this work only the revised targets.
+Only the revised targets were used.

 Clean: